lucasho22/flask_portfolio/datastructuresproject.md

   def isPrime(self, n):
     if (n <= 1):
       return "No"
+      #0 and 1 are not prime bumers

     for i in range(2, int(sqrt(n))+1):
       if (n % i == 0):
         return "No"
+        # Finds in the range, sees if there is any divisible number
     return "Yes"
+    # Returns yes if it can't find a divisibile  number

 def test_prime():
   prime = Prime()
   print("Is 13 prime?", prime.isPrime(13))
   print("Is 8 prime?", prime.isPrime(8))
   print("Is 65 prime?", prime.isPrime(65))
+  # Puts in these numbers to run the function
   ```

 #### Github Links